Sitecore-Hackathon/2021-Tactical-Tech-Team/README.md

 > If frontend only is needed, then execute `npm run dev` to make sure that FE application is fully working in disconnected mode.

 ## Usage instructions
-Open Sitecore, find `ttt-shine` site and open `Home` in EE you should get usual content editing experience, but EE rendering was done on separate ee renderer server.
+Open Sitecore, find `ttt-shine` site and open `Home` in EE you should get usual content editing experience, but EE rendering was done on a separate ee renderer server.
 You could override ee renderer for the different one by adding `?sc_httprenderengineurl=https://feature-branch-name-ee.ttt.localhost`, it is handy when newer FE branch is deployed somewhere in the K8s and you want to test it against this new version of the FE site and EE renderer.

 Open `http://fe.ttt.localhost` - one docker container is used by both Experience Editor and FE in SSR and SPA mode.